cactacea/android/docs/RequestsApi.md

 val apiInstance = RequestsApi() val received : kotlin.Boolean = true // kotlin.Boolean | Filters friend requests which you have received or sent.
-val since : java.math.BigDecimal = 8.14 // java.math.BigDecimal |
+val since : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Filters friend requests which started on since or later.
 val offset : java.math.BigDecimal = 8.14 // java.math.BigDecimal | The offset of friend request.
 By default the value is 0.
 val count : java.math.BigDecimal = 8.14 // java.math.BigDecimal | Maximum number of friend request returned on one result page.
 By default the value is 20 entries.
 The page size can never be larger than 50. try {